camunda/camunda-docs-manual/content/user-guide/security.md

 responsible for the establishment, administration and maintenance of this policy.

 ### Security in context of the Systems Development Life Cycle ("SDLC")
-Application and System development follows a defined methodology that includes a preliminary review of information security requirements to ensure, at a minimum, the following
+Application and System development follows a defined methodology that contains a preliminary review of information security requirements to ensure the following minimum standards.

 #### Segregation of duties
-Segregation of duties are incorporated into the SDLC so that a single person is unable to introduce security vulnerabilities into the software.
+Segregation of duties is incorporated into the SDLC so that a single person is unable to introduce security vulnerabilities into the software.
 The team responsible for software development is separated from the team responsible for the regressions testing and delivery of the software.

 #### On-Going Software Development
-A formal change management process is used when making changes to the software which includes at minimum the following:
+A formal change management process is used when making changes to the software which includes the following minimum standards:

-1. Each code change by one software developer is reviewed and approved by a second software developer
+1. Each code change by one software developer is reviewed and approved by a second software developer;
-2. Changes to the software must not be packaged into the final software artefacts (which are delivered to the customers) by the same people who do the development; and
+2. Changes to the software must not be packaged into the final software artefacts (which are provided for download to the customers) by the same person who does the development; and
 3. A record of all changes to the software exists that identifies:
   * a brief description of each change that was made;
   * who made each change;
   * test cases for future automated regressions testing of this change;
   * who reviewed each change; and
-  * when each change was made.
+  * the date and time when each change was made.

 #### Review Frequency
-Reviews shall be conducted to revalidate the software of any new major or minor release prior to delivery to Customer.
+Reviews of any new major or minor release shall be conducted to revalidate the software prior to making it available for download to the Customer.

 #### Third Party Dependencies
-Third party dependencies that are delivered together with the software are constantly being monitored.
+Third party dependencies contained within the software are constantly being monitored.
 In case there are newer versions of these dependencies that include security relevant improvements, a plan to incorporate the updated versions is created.

 ### Onboarding of Employees

-New software developers are being introduced to our security policies and best practices during their onboarding process.
+New software developers are being introduced to our security policy and best practices during their onboarding process.

 ## Security Issue Management